Elimination Chamber (2017): Preliminary matches

 The actual pay-per-view opened with Becky Lynch facing Mickie James.
 James executed the Mick Kick on Lynch for a delayed near-fall.
 In the climax, James attempted a Mickie DDT but Lynch countered into a Schoolboy for the win.

 Next, Dolph Ziggler faced Apollo Crews and Kalisto in a Handicap match.
 Before the match, Ziggler attacked Kalisto.
-Mid-match, Kalisto recovered and got to the ring.
+Mid-match, Kalisto recovered and returned to the ring.
 In the end, Kalisto performed a Spin Kick on Ziggler, which was followed by a Delayed Spin Out Powerbomb by Crews to win the match.
 After the match, Ziggler attacked both men and injured Crews' ankle with a chair.

 After that, American Alpha defended the SmackDown Tag Team Championship in a tag team turmoil match.
 Heath Slater and Rhyno and Breezango began the match.
 Breezango were eliminated after Rhyno performed a Gore on Fandango.
 The Vaudevillians entered the match next, but were quickly eliminated when Slater pinned Aiden English after a Smash Hit.
 The Usos came in next and eliminated Slater and Rhyno when Jimmy performed a Superkick on Slater.
 American Alpha, the reigning champions, entered next and eliminated The Usos when Gable pinned Jey with a Schoolboy.
 The Usos then attacked American Alpha before being escorted out by officials.
 The Ascension, the final team to enter the match, executed the Fall of Man on Jordan, but Gable broke up the pinfall.
 Gable and Jordan performed the Grand Amplitude on Viktor to retain the titles.

 In the fourth match, Nikki Bella fought Natalya.
 Natalya applied the Sharpshooter, but Nikki countered into The Fearless Lock, with Natalya touching the ring ropes.
 Natalya and Nikki fought outside of the ring, leading to a double countout.
 As Natalya was leaving the ring, Nikki attacked her once again until referees separated them.
 Later, during a backstage segment, Natalya attacked Nikki from behind.
 During the brawl, Nikki tipped over a make-up table, spilling the powder over herself and Maryse.

 In the fifth match, Randy Orton faced Luke Harper.
 In the climax, as Harper attempted a Discus Clothesline, Orton countered into an RKO to win the match.

 Next, Alexa Bliss defended the SmackDown Women's Championship against Naomi.
 As Bliss attempted Twisted Bliss, Naomi countered by raising her knees and executed a Split-Legged Moonsault to win the championship.